 Catastral reference number of Property in Spain (shown on the IBI bill)

-An IBAN bank account number to include on the form so that you can pay from your bank.
+An IBAN bank account number to include on the form if you want to pay from your bank.

-We offer a service to draw up these Deemed income tax returns at 67 euros 50 per property per year as long as the property is owned by between 1 and 3 people, as a return is required for each owner of the property.
+If you are unable to speak Spanish we offer an interpreting service to help you to self-assess these Deemed income tax returns at 67,50 euros per property per year as long as the property is owned by between 1 and 3 people, as a return is required for each owner of the property.
 If you let out for gain (see here) please contact us to ask for detailed information.